tidymodels/broom/cran-comments.md

 broom 0.5.3 is a minor release for compatibility with the new classing for matrix objects in R 4.0.0

+this is a resubmission that fixes a URL from the previous attempt

 ## Test environments

 - local windows 8 install: release